strick424/Resume/README.md

-Research project summaries and code as highlighted on Coleman Strickland's resume.
+Project summaries and code as highlighted on Coleman Strickland's resume.